corrode/corrode.github.io/content/courses/_index.md

 # Ship On Day One

 In a sea of Rust courses, many offer quick, low-effort content.
 But you deserve better!
-You're worth a course that is truly fun and pushes you to your limits.
+You're worth a course that is truly *fun* and pushes you to your limits.

-Our courses are meticulously crafted, not just to teach Rust, but to immerse you in building your first real-world application that goes beyond of the usual "Hello World" examples.
+All our courses are meticulously hand-crafted, not just to teach Rust, but to immerse you in building your first real-world application from day one.
+We go beyond the usual "Hello World" examples and teach you the ropes of Rust while you're building something useful.

 The course material is designed to help you ship code as early as possible and learn Rust along the way.

 ## Our Courses

-"**Learning Rust by Counting Words**" isn’t just another basic programming course.
-We show you what makes Rust special, and why trivial programs can be challenging to write correctly.
-Almost playfully, you'll learn the fundamentals of Rust, and you'll be able to confidently write your own programs with Rust in the future.
+"**Learning Rust by Counting Words**" isn’t just another basic Rust course.
+We show how even trivial programs can be challenging to write correctly and how Rust can help you avoid common pitfalls.
+Almost playfully, you'll learn the fundamentals of Rust, and you'll be able to confidently write your own programs with Rust in a short time.

 "**Write Yourself a Shell in Rust**" takes you one step further.
 You'll learn advanced Rust concepts, and you'll build a fully functional shell from scratch.
-This course challenges and inspires, making the learning process not only educational but genuinely enjoyable.
+You'll learn a lot about structuring bigger projects, parsing user input, spawning processes, and more.

-## What Makes Our Courses Different?
+## What Makes Our Courses Special?

 * We use a live mentorship model, not passive learning.
-You’ll be guided by experienced Rust developers who will help you learn.
-Each course is split up into two half-day sessions, where we will go through the material together, work on the exercises, and answer your questions.
+You’ll be guided by experienced Rust developers who will support you every step of the way.
+Each course is split up into two half-day sessions, where we will go through the material together, give you time to work on the exercises, and answer your questions.
 You will also have access to a dedicated Discord channel for each course, where you can ask questions and discuss with your fellow students.
 On top of that, you will have access to the course material and slides as well as a test suite that you can use to check your solutions.
 * We focus on practical projects, not theoretical knowledge.
 You’ll build real-world applications from day one.
-* We teach you how to use patterns and techniques that are unique to Rust, like the borrow checker, ownership, error handling, pattern matching, and more.
+* We teach you how to use patterns and techniques that are unique to Rust, like ownership, error handling, pattern matching, and more.
 * The standard library will be your best friend.
 We won't need any external crates.
 You will learn how to build the abstractions yourself and how they work.
-This will give you confidence and a better understanding of the underlying concepts.
+This will give you a solid grasp of the underlying concepts.

-## Fun and Engaging

-Forget passive learning and cookie-cutter courses.
-Our interactive, live mentorship model keeps you focused and engaged.
-You’re not just learning Rust;
-you're having fun and you'll want to keep going.
+  On top of that, this ensures that you won't have to deal with outdated dependencies or breaking changes.

+## What You'll Get

 By the end of your journey with us, you won’t just have theoretical knowledge or demo code.
 You’ll have a functional project that you developed yourself and can proudly showcase.
 A testament to your hard work that you can build on.

+Forget generic courses.
+Our interactive, live mentorship model keeps you focused and engaged.
+You’re not just learning Rust; you're having fun and you'll want to keep going.

 ## Teams